 Reviewing applications on a rolling basis

-As a part of the museum’s senior leadership team, the Director of Programs oversees the museum’s educational programs, exhibitions, and publications, all of which are rooted in design education and social change.
+As a part of the museum’s senior leadership team, the Director of Programs manages the museum’s educational programs, exhibitions, and publications, all of which are rooted in design education and social change.
 The Director of Programs applies a community-centered approach to program development and stays up to date on design trends, innovations, and urgent issues facing the museum’s diverse community of students and new designers, thought leaders, and partners, and curates programs and content that best meet those needs.
-The ideal candidate has a background in design, creative problem solving, and/or social justice with experience in education for youth and adults.
-The Director of Programs will also work closely with the Executive Director and Director of Development to build and maintain relationships with key groups of supporters to help grow the financial resources of the museum.
-This position oversees one full-time employee and several contractors.
+The ideal candidate has a background in design, storytelling, creative problem solving, and/or social justice with experience in education for youth and adults.
+As part of a small team, the Director of Programs must be equally comfortable ideating on big-picture visionary work and hands-on implementation.
+The Director of Programs will also work closely with the Executive Director and Director of Development to center and institutionalize community input through programs, and build and maintain relationships with key groups of supporters to help grow the financial resources of the museum.
+This position will hire and supervise a contract position and make recommendations for additional staff as needed.

 - Develop career development programming for young adults, with an emphasis on students from marginalized communities, with the goal of both creating community among participants and connecting them to industry professionals for future careers in design.
 This includes the relaunch of the museum’s mentoring program, career-focused workshops, selecting and training mentors, and managing program assessments.